-Fall protection (For more details, see: SMSM 20:04)
+Fall protection (For more details, see: SMSM 20)

 - CSA approved full body safety harness and self-retracting lanyard with double locking hooks must be worn if a worker may fall while working at heights (see Working at heights definition). - When loading/unloading flammable materials, lanyards/harnesses are not to be used.
 Only work from an approved guarded platform.
-Flammable materials are defined as any material with a flash point <38°C (100°F). - To limit slack within fall arrest systems, lanyards onsite must be selfretracting lanyards (SRLs).
-Standard fixed six foot and four foot shock absorbing, etc. are not permitted to be used onsite, except: - travel restraint applications on roof tops and similar leading edges, may elect to use ropes and rope grabs with slack always maintained to restrict access past a leading edge - traveling vertically with a rope and rope grab (with a short lanyard, i.e., three feet), i.e., inside of a pipe or tower with rope grab always positioned above the "D" ring - When work requires the use of personal fall arrest, ensure a means of communication and capability for prompt rescue; - while wearing personal fall arrest, ensure visual contact or alternative communication methods to ensure capability of prompt rescue - understand the rationale and how to initiate timely rescue to prevent suspension trauma - alternative communication to summon prompt rescue could include knowing who to contact, having a radio secured in a holster, or, a phone in pocket, etc.
+Flammable materials are defined as any material with a flash point <38°C (100°F). - Fall arrest methods in the following order: - Personal Fall Arrests System with SRL - Personal Fall Arrest System with fixed length shock absorbing lanyard (free fall > 18.5 ft (5.6 m).
+Examples: - SRL's are preferred, however, fixed lanyards may be more appropriate traveling vertically with a rope and rope grab (with a short 3 ft. lanyard) inside a tower with the rope grab always positioned above the D ring. - Travel restraint applications on roof tops using rope and a rope grab connected to a short fixed lanyard. - When work requires the use of personal fall arrest, ensure a means of communication and capability for prompt rescue; - while wearing personal fall arrest, ensure visual contact or alternative communication methods to ensure capability of prompt rescue - understand the rationale and how to initiate timely rescue to prevent suspension trauma - alternative communication to summon prompt rescue could include knowing who to contact, having a radio secured in a holster, or, a phone in pocket, etc.